Kanatip-P/ds-reg/README.md

 Make sure to use CUDA Toolkit version 10.1 as it is the proper version for the TensorFlow version used in this repository. https://developer.nvidia.com/cuda-10.1-download-archive-update2

-## Downloading custom weight YOLOv4
+## Downloading custom weight YOLOv4  and dataset
 Our tracker+reg uses YOLOv4 to make the object detections, which deep sort then uses to track.
 There an custom YOLOv4 object detector model that is able to detect 7 classes.
-Download custom yolov4.weights file: https://drive.google.com/file/d/18_F3klAmeOOf5AoVPhU-dqUpb1L7MlvV/view?usp=sharing
+And we provide many format for training object detection Download custom yolov4.weights file: https://drive.google.com/file/d/18_F3klAmeOOf5AoVPhU-dqUpb1L7MlvV/view?usp=sharing

-Copy and paste checkpoints folder from your downloads folder into the folder of this repository.
+Download our custom dataset file: https://drive.google.com/drive/folders/1JrFI5s6hfft5sjdN_LkBFZ7P-THdB4S-?usp=sharing Copy and paste checkpoints folder from your downloads folder into the folder of this repository.